brombal/stylix-docs/markdown/basics.md

 </Emphasize>
 ```

-The `Emphasize` component renders a `<div>` with bold text.
+The `Emphasize` component simply renders a `<div>` with bold text.
 Because we spread `...props` onto the `$.div` element, it also receives all the style props and children passed from the component that renders it.

-If you don't want to allow overriding a particular style, just place it *after* the prop spread:
+If you don't want to allow overriding particular styles, just place them *after* the prop spread:

 ```
 import $ from 'stylix';